Zondervan NIV Matthew Henry Commentary

 Acerca del autor

-He was born in Broad Oak, Iscoid, Wales on October 18, 1662.
-Matthew became a Christian at the age of ten years old (1672).
-He studied law and was ordained in 1687 serving as a pastor in Chester, from that same year until 1712.
-He began to teach the Old Testament in the mornings and the New in the afternoons.
-This constituted the basis for his future Commentary, which he began writing in 1704.
-However, he died in 1714, and thirteen non-conformist theologians took care of completing it.
-His theology is a faithful testimony of evangelical truth, emphasizing man’s total depravity and God’s sovereign and saving grace.
-His work shows a deep spiritual capacity and great erudition that stems from a great knowledge of Greek and Hebrew.
+Matthew Henry was born in Broad Oak, Iscoid, Wales, on October 18, 1662.
+Matthew Henry converted to Christianity at the age of ten (1672).
+He studied law and was ordained in 1687; he served as pastor in Chester from that same year until 1712.
+He began teaching the Old Testament in the mornings and the New Testament in the evenings.
+This formed the basis for his future Commentary, which was begun in 1704; however, he died in 1714 and thirteen non-conformist theologians were commissioned to complete it.
+His theology is a faithful witness to evangelical truth, emphasizing the total depravity of man and the sovereign and saving grace of God.
+His work demonstrates a deep spiritual capacity and a great erudition, the product of his great knowledge of Greek and Hebrew.

 Valorar este eBook